 Theater of the Sea houses a wide variety of parrot species found around the world, from large macaws and cockatoos to smaller Amazon and African grey parrots.
 Many of the parrots have been donated by private owners seeking permanent placement for these loud and long-lived pets.

-General admission to the park includes access to our private lagoon-side beach where guests can relax, sunbathe, swim, and snorkel with tropical fish.
+(Closed for repairs until March 2018 due to Hurricane Irma) General admission to the park includes access to our private lagoon-side beach where guests can relax, sunbathe, swim, and snorkel with tropical fish.
 Freshwater showers, changing rooms, and lockers are available for use, snorkel equipment and towels can be rented, and snacks can be purchased.
 No lifeguard is on duty.
 The beach is open daily from 11am-4pm.